help-me-mom/ng-mocks/README.md

 Although, we definitely know that we do not want to worry about them.

 That's where `ngMocks` comes for help.
-Simply pass all the dependencies into **helper functions to get their mocked copies** and to avoid a dependency hassle.
+Simply pass all the dependencies into **helper functions to get their mock copies** and to avoid a dependency hassle.

 ```typescript
 TestBed.configureTestingModule({